angiolep/ngWidgets/wiki/home.md

 ```

-As side effects, ngwRepeat _"pimps"_ (enriches) the supplied model with additional properties.
+As side effects, ngwTreeWalker _"pimps"_ (enriches) the supplied model with additional properties.
 Pimped properties are all prefixed with ``$`` and they will be added on both:

 * the model
   * ``$selected`` - the selected node